Azure/iotedge/edge-bootstrap/python/README.md

   // User's IoTHub Device Connection string in the format listed below.
   "deviceConnectionString": "HostName=<>;DeviceId=<>;SharedAccessKey=<>",

-  // Path to the Edge home dir, if left empty, a default home dir will be used "homeDir": "<EDGEHOMEDIR>",
+  // Path to the IoT Edge home dir, if left empty, a default home dir will be used "homeDir": "<EDGEHOMEDIR>",

-  // Edge device's DNS name;
+  // IoT Edge device's DNS name;
   // Specifying a FQDN is only required when operating the
-  // Edge as a 'Gateway' for leaf device connectivity.
+  // IoT Edge as a 'Gateway' for leaf device connectivity.
   // If a FQDN is unavailable, the host name could be used.
 If left blank,
   // the utility will determine the FQDN if available or the machine name.
   // This hostname value is needed for certificate
   // generation for the Edge Hub server.
 This certificate is used to enable
-  // TLS connections from Edge modules and leaf devices.
+  // TLS connections from IoT Edge modules and leaf devices.
   "hostName": "<Hostname>",

-  // Log level setting for Edge runtime diagnostics. "info" and "debug".
+  // Log level setting for IoT Edge runtime diagnostics. "info" and "debug".
   // are the supported levels and default is info.
 User should only
   // modify this for debugging purposes.
   "logLevel": "info",

-  // Configuration settings for the Edge Runtime "security": {
+  // Configuration settings for the IoT Edge Runtime "security": {

     // Configuration of X.509 certificates; There are two options: